 - List Price - Although the Product already has as associated List Price, Charges added to a Plan require a List Price.
 The price can be adjusted based on customer negotiated terms.

-- Charge Billing Date - There are three options for when the Customer will begin accruing charges.
+Charge Billing Date - There are several options for when the Customer will begin accruing charges.
 These dates are essential to the billing structure as each Charge can have its own separate billing date.

 -